lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 ======================================================

 2.1.
 Now that the population of the Trans-Neptunian Objects has been identified, it is possible to further explore their properties.
-The plot above indicates that majority of objects returned in our query were closer to the Sun than 30 au, and only about 600 are TNOs.
+The plot above indicates that majority of objects returned in our query were closer to the Sun than 30 au, and only about 600 were TNOs.
-First, clear your previous query - return to the "Edit ADQL" To study the properties of a larger sample of TNOs, execute a query simiar to the one in Step 1.2, but which includes only objects at ``a`` > 30.1 au.
+To study the properties of a larger sample of TNOs, clear the ADQL query, and execute a query simiar to the one in Step 1.2, but which includes only objects at ``a`` > 30.1 au.
 Also include the absolute H magnitude ``mpcH`` which we will use in the derivation of diameters of TNOs in the subsequent step (2.4) below.

 .. code-block:: SQL